The Projective Dynamic Logo Framework:

 At the microscopic level, the rigour of the primary (4,6) closure finds expression in the electron prototype and in the hierarchical architecture of the proton.
 Through an optimisation principle applied under explicit constraints, this simple building block self-organises into a composite structure characterised by a finite set of integers: valence occupancies 24 and 28, a valence content rval = 930, a relational sea with 10 087 links, and a total relational budget of 11 017.
 These numbers are not introduced as empirical fits; they define a minimally complex stationary architecture whose internal consistency can be scrutinised mathematically and confronted with physical constants.

-From this integer architecture, the fine-structure constant, Newton's gravitational constant, and the proton-electron mass ratio can each be derived — not fitted, not adjusted, but derived — as measures of how internal coherence is distributed between bulk, surface, and leakage into the surrounding relational network.
-The Schrödinger, Dirac, Born, and Einstein equations follow from the same source.
+From this integer architecture, the fine-structure constant, Newton's gravitational constant, and the proton-electron mass ratio can each be derived, not fitted, not adjusted, but derived, as measures of how internal coherence is distributed between bulk, surface, and leakage into the surrounding relational network.
+The Schrödinger, Dirac, Born, and Einstein equations follow from the same source, together with the U(1) phase freedom of quantum mechanics.
 The Hubble tension dissolves into a density-dependent coupling that was implicit in the proton's structure all along.
+The periodic table — the valley of nuclear stability for every element from hydrogen to lead — is a corollary of the same four axioms.

 Beyond Physics: An Open Horizon